Nikug/kotus-scraper/README.md

 ## Information
 Kotimaisten kielten keskus (Kotus) maintains an extensive Finnish dictionary online.
 This tool uses the old 2018 Kotus dictionary website to scrape that dictionary.
-Since they aggressively block bots with recaptcha, requests can be made approximately once every 12 seconds.
-Thus, downloading the whole dictionary of 102169 words should take about 2 weeks.
-Luckily this process can be deployed to Heroku.

 ## Features
 * Scrapes the words and their definitions